luna404/herams-i18n/docs/index.rst

 2. In the pop-up window that opens, navigate to the **Profile** tab.
 3. Change the drop-down list to desired language and click the |update-profile| button.

-.. note:: HeRAMS will remember your language preferences next time you log-in.
+.. note:: HeRAMS will remember your language preferences next time you log in.
 If you would like to change them, you must return to this page and update your user profile.

 .. image:: media/img/HeRAMS_language_settings.png